So you’re planning a trip Xiamen? Here’s an ideal itinerary.

 Later in the day, shop and dine on Zhongshan Road, before ticking off Xiamen from your China bucket list!

 I hope my Xiamen itinerary has helped with your trip planning.
 Let me know in the comments if you have any questions.
-You may also like the article I wrote about some interesting and crazy Chinese customs.
+Next, check out all the things you can do in Xiamen or check out some interesting and crazy Chinese customs.

 Keep discovering this part of China